 We ask volunteers to draft one to two documents for us.
 The first is a Praxis Paper based on your experiences and the assigned readings.
 Everyone should do this!
 Please see details in the Dropbox for this as well as on page 28 of this report.
 Basically, this paper is designed to encourage you to reflect broadly on your experience.
 Work in Uganda can inspire deeper forces that can redirect one's path, providing there is ample material to power the experience.
 You will get that in real time in Uganda, but the readings should enhance it and greatly expand your understanding of the context.
 The typical praxis paper is 3-5 pages, but more or less is sufficient.
 The point is the praxis, a Freirean term meaning reflection plus action.
 How has this experience affected your world view and how might it change you?
-We also ask those who work on specific projects to summarize them briefly for us in a Project Specific Trip Report.
-(Again, please see page 28 of this as a concise summary of what you did, so that the next person coming along working on the same project/ study, can know where to start and come up to speed quickly.
+We also ask those who work on specific projects to summarize them briefly for us in a Project Specific Trip Report. (please see page 28 of this report) Just 1-2 pages, but highlight the specifics, contact information, names, villages, things done, etc. Think of this as a concise summary of what you did, so that the next person coming along working on the same project/ study, can know where to start and come up to speed quickly.
 Not everyone will do this since not everyone will work on a specific project while there.
 We don't need a travel itinerary or reports on specific trainings or home visits (unless there is something important to share).
 Rather, focus on specific aspects of the program in which you are involved.
 This report will then be filed in Dropbox in the appropriate section.
 Please add in the title line of the Project Specific Trip Report the Project, Date, and your name.
 Example: